laserstonewall/THzTDSProcedures/README.md

 ### Credits

 The procedures were developed in the [group](https://sites.google.com/site/nparmitagegroup/) of Professor [Peter Armitage](http://physics-astronomy.jhu.edu/directory/n-peter-armitage/) in the [Johns Hopkins University Physics Department](http://physics-astronomy.jhu.edu/).

+### Contact

+If you have found this code useful, have suggetions, or have questions/need help working with the procedures, please feel free to contact me at morris.chris.m@gmail.com.